xnau/pardibee/readme.txt

 == Changelog ==

+= 2.1 =
+now export selected records on admin List Participants page new setting: CSV imports in the background (by default) or immediately calculated fields supported in Participant Log add-on

 = 2.0.10 =
 added an unsaved changes warning to the add/edit participant page fixed issue with payment log field losing its configuration on update